LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

    :param stepper: the stepper object.
    :param t0: the initial time for the integration.
-   :param tout: the final time for the integration.
+   :param tout: the time to evolve towards.
    :param vout: on output, the state at time *tout*.
    :param tret: the final time corresponding to the output value *vout*.
    :return: A :c:type:`SUNErrCode` indicating success or failure.